 A separation agreement should provide for the following:

-- The care, custody and support of the children;
+- the care, custody and support of any children;

-- The amount of support one spouse will contribute to the other;
+- the amount of financial support one spouse will provide to the other;

-- Provisions for continuation of health insurance benefits; and;
+- arrangements for continuation of health insurance benefits; and;

-- The division of property while the husband and wife are living apart, including what will happen to the property upon divorce.
+- the division of property while the spouses are living apart, including what will happen to the property upon divorce.

-Such a separation agreement does not terminate the contract of marriage nor does it free the parties to remarry.
-The parties are not free to have sexual relations with another person, as this constitutes adultery.
+A separation agreement does not end the couple’s marriage, nor does it make either individual free to remarry.
+Spouses are also not free to have sexual relations with other people, which would be considered adultery.

-The separation agreement can be revoked by a second agreement in writing or simply by the parties living together again as husband and wife.
-Living together does not automatically revoke the agreement; it is only evidence of an intention to revoke it.
+A separation agreement can be revoked by another written agreement, or by the parties living together again as a married couple.
+Living together does not automatically revoke the separation agreement.
+Rather, it is only evidence of an intention to revoke the agreement.

-While the court will generally honor the parties' agreements as set forth in the separation agreement, the court may modify provisions affecting the care, custody, education, maintenance and support of the children in order to protect their best interests.
+While the court will generally honor the terms as set forth in the separation agreement, the court may modify provisions that pertain to the care, custody, education, maintenance, and support of any children in order to protect their best interests.

 When a couple decides to separate, it is time to consult a lawyer.
 This is particularly true when the parties own property and/or have children together.
 Even when no divorce is contemplated, a thorough understanding of their legal rights and responsibilities can be equally important.

 Although parties can draw up a separation agreement without the assistance of lawyers, it is often risky to do so.
-Without knowledge of their legal rights, the parties may draw up an agreement that can create problems in the future or fail to address all of the issues between them.
+Without knowledge of their legal rights, the parties may draft an agreement that can create problems in the future or fail to address all of the issues between them.

 If you have any question about your rights, you should consult your own attorney to determine whether your agreement is reasonable and fair.
 Do not rely on the advice of your spouse’s attorney.
-You can find free or low-cost legal resources available on the People’s Law Library website by clicking here.
+You can find free or low-cost legal resources available on the People’s Law Library website.

-A negotiated settlement can preclude a contested divorce hearing, but the agreement will still be examined by the court prior to the granting of a divorce decree and may become part of the judgment.
+While a negotiated settlement can avoid a contested divorce hearing, the court will still review the agreement prior to the granting of a divorce decree, and it may become part of the judgment.
 While a separation (settlement) agreement greatly simplifies the court’s involvement, it does not eliminate it.